GABETROLL/holbertonschool-low_level_programming/recursion/README.md

 #Learning Recusrion with Holberton

 ##Examples:
-	0-1: Use recursion to simulate a while loopi, fowards and bacwkwards
+	0-2: Use recursion to simulate a while loop